Nevermore520/NeuronTools/README.md

 5. Before running the code, make sure the boost path is added to your includes list.
 In Eclipse, click Project->Properties, click Settings under 'C/C++ Build', click Tool Settings tab, and add your Boost library install path(e.g. C:\software\boost_1_59_0) to the 'Include path (-I)' in 'GCC C++ Compiler/Includes'.
 Also add this path in 'GCC C Compiler/Includes'.
 6. Now the code is ready to run and test.

+### Build and Run Programs in Eclipse
+1. In Eclipse, open project you have created in the above steps, click Run->Run Configurations..., select either C/C++ Application or Java Application according to your languages, right click->New.
+2. In the newly created configuration, select the Arguments tab, enter your program arguments, and click Run.

 ## Wasserstein
 The wasserstein/ folder contains code to compute Persistent Distance Matrix from Persistent Diagrams computed by code in CPP/src/.
 Refer to the included readme file for how to build and run the code under linux.